20 Types of Caterpillars in Texas

 17. Cecropia Moth Caterpillar

-Cecropia Moth caterpillars are one of the most common and widely distributed types of caterpillars in Texas.
+Cecropia Moth caterpillars are one of Texas’s most common and widely distributed types.
 They are easy to identify because they have a long, green body with a stripe on each side.

-The Cecropia Moth caterpillar has brown spiraling markings that run down the length of its body, leading to an orange and black head.
+The Cecropia Moth caterpillar has brown spiraling markings that run down its body, leading to an orange and black head.

 These caterpillars grow up to four inches long.
-Cecropia Moths live throughout North America and feed on hundreds of plant species, including oak trees, aspen trees, cherry trees, apple trees, and coniferous trees like spruce and pine.
+Cecropia Moths live throughout North America and feed on hundreds of plant species, including oak, aspen, cherry, apple, and coniferous trees like spruce and pine.

 18. Spicebush Swallowtail Caterpillar